zowe/zowe-cli-sample-plugin/docs/tutorials/list-typicode-todo/ListTypicodeTodoPlugin.md

 ![output](images/completedSample.png)

 # Summary
-You extended an existing Zowe CLI plug-inby introducing a Node.js programmatic API, and you created a command definition with a handler.
+You extended an existing Zowe CLI plug-in by introducing a Node.js programmatic API, and you created a command definition with a handler.
 For an official plugin, you would also add [JSDoc](http://usejsdoc.org/) to your code and create tests.

 Completed source can be found on the `typicode-todos` branch of this repo.